progrow/ecen5813/git-assignment/README.md

 ### This is a free library to be used for teaching ECEN5813.

 ### Class:  ECEN5813 - Principles of Embedded Software
-### Current Year: 2018
+### Current Year: 2019
-### Current Semester: Fall
+### Current Semester: Spring

 **Adding yourself to the student files**

 **Steps**

-1) Modify the students.json file in the ./git-assignment/students-fall2018 directory of this repo.
+1) Modify the students.json file in the ./git-assignment/students-sp19 directory of this repo.
 You will need to add a unique username key and a couple of characteristics.
 When you add a new line, put a comma on the previous line before adding to the bottom.
 See example below.

   *format:*
   ```